avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 # Meeting with Raúl 05/2020

+:question: Q. MY400 assignment?

 ## Main points:

 - [x] Possibility to increase the sample to all the UK / All Germany / European Union

-- [x] Approach to "exogeneity" of the treatment
+- [x] Approach to "Exogeneity" of the treatment $\rightarrow$ I need a "suitable" comparison group

+- [ ] SUTVA $\rightarrow$ How do I look for Displacement?

-- [x] Rationalization of "transmission mechanisms"
+- [ ] Rationalization of "transmission mechanisms" $\rightarrow$ See both possibilities

+- [ ] Possibility of reversing the methodology.

+- [ ] Issue on